Over the last decade, PSC has researched and implemented numerous water affordability and assistance projects.

 PSC partnered with Great Lakes Now and Detroit Public TV to bring together two staunch advocates of Michigan’s vast water supply, Rep. Dan Kildee and Macomb County Public Works Commissioner Candice Miller, for a conversation on the critical need for water infrastructure investments.

-To get the broadest sense of water affordability in Michigan, PSC compiled water rate data representing approximately 69% of the state’s population and ensured at least one utility from all 83 counties was accounted for in the data.
-Where information was fully available, monthly water and sewer costs at a usage rate of 3,000 gallons per month ranged from $11 to $234, with an average of $63.
-For households who use 5,000 gallons monthly, costs ranged from $11 to $374, with an average of $84.
+To get the broadest sense of water affordability in Michigan, PSC was able to compile water rate data representing approximately 69% of the state’s population and ensured at least one utility from all 83 counties was accounted for in the data.

 A county-level analysis included looking at households under 200% of the federal poverty level that received a water bill, considering household size by FPL.
 We found that when accounting for household size and usage of 50 gallons per person per day, average monthly bills ranged from $33 to $174, with an average of $72.